jbn179/holbertonschool-printf/README.md

 ERRORS
-       If an invalid conversion specifier is encountered or if an insufficient number of arguments are provided for the format string, the behavior is undefined.
+       If an invalid conversion specifier is encountered or if an insufficient number of arguments are provided for the format string, an error occurs.

 EXAMPLES
        #include "main.h"